 Tom StoddardVICE PRESIDENT AND GENERAL COUNSEL

 Tom earned his JD, magna cum laude, from Boston University, where he served as an editor of the Law Review.
-He has provided legal advice and conducted business transactions at prominent law firms in Boston, MA and Manchester, NH and subsequently at Green Mountain Energy, where he focused on energy supply contracts, regulatory compliance, and substantiation for marketing claims.
-In addition to managing NativeEnergy’s legal affairs, Tom oversees the company’s origination and asset management teams, and helps the company and its business customers communicate effectively with stakeholders.
+He has provided legal advice and conducted business transactions at prominent law firms in Boston, MA and Manchester, NH and subsequently at Green Mountain Energy, where he focused on energy supply and regulatory and marketing compliance.
+In addition to managing NativeEnergy’s legal and policy affairs, Tom helps lead the company’s origination and asset management teams, and helps the company and its business customers communicate effectively with stakeholders.
 With NativeEnergy, Tom helped create the International Carbon Reduction and Offset Alliance, an industry organization committed to promoting best practices.
 Tom co-founded NativeEnergy with the firm belief that business can be good for the environment, and that we can all do well by doing good.
-Tom lives with his wife Stephanie, their son Ryan, and their dogs and cats on a farm bordering the Green Mountain National Forest, where he and his family raise chickens and grow much of their own food.
-He is an enthusiastic fisherman during all four seasons, and enjoys crafting furniture in his barn woodshop.
+Tom lives with his wife Stephanie, their son Ryan, and their dogs and cat on a farm bordering the Green Mountain National Forest, where he and his family raise chickens and got so tired of weeding they now support local farm stands.
+He is an enthusiastic fisherman, and enjoys crafting furniture in his barn woodshop.

 Betsy DallDIRECTOR OF OPERATIONS

 Betsy manages the day to day operations of NativeEnergy, playing a critical role in the company's accounting, finance and human resources management.
 She studied at Champlain College where she earned a B.S. in Business Administration in 2008 and has since gained experience in operations, human resources and accounting.
 Betsy lives in the Lake Champlain Islands where she enjoys running, hiking and boating with her husband and children.

 Kevin HackettCLIENT STRATEGY DIRECTOR